 Along with their useful effects, most medicines can cause unwanted side-effects but not everyone experiences them.
-Although uncommon, the table below contains some of the side-effects associated with melatonin.
+The table below contains some of the side-effects associated with melatonin.
+Children may be more likely than adults to experience these side-effects.
 You will find a full list in the manufacturer's information leaflet supplied with your medicine.
 The unwanted effects often improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following continue or become troublesome.

 |Feeling tired or sleepy||Do not drive and do not use tools or machines until these effects have worn off|